reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 There are three elements to the "dashboard" view for packages.

 - Package Panel: the left most box in the dashboard panel
-- Package Widgets: - this is everything to the right of the panel and would be typical a group of graphs,etc
+- Package Widgets: - this is everything to the right of the panel and would typically be a group of graphs, etc
-- Package Page: the area below the dashboard navigation bar, which can be used any content
+- Package Page: the area below the dashboard navigation bar, which can be used for any content

 Add widgets to your package to be included on the dashboard by including a template named packagename-widget